massimo-rnd/kaelus/README.md

 ### Click start
 Just click start and the applicaton will search the website for email-addresses.
 Results will be returned in a scrollable textview.

+### Multi-Processing
+You are now able to use KAELUS' multi-scanning feature to scan may pages at once!

+Just create a txt-file, enter the URLs and select it in KAELUS.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!